- April 10, 2015

-Unlike Grandma’s recipe for fudge, dealing with divorce over the holidays isn’t usually a recipe for happiness.
-More often than not, it’s a recipe for days of pasted on smiles and long nights of extreme sadness.
-Luckily, it doesn’t HAVE to be that way.
+Unlike Grandma’s fudge recipe, the first holidays post-split aren’t usually a recipe for happiness.
+More often than not, you’re trying to paste a smile on your face during the day and facing long nights of extreme sadness.
+Luckily, it doesn’t have to be like this.